mokaymokay/simple-profile/README.md

-# my-profile
+# simple-profile
-Simple webpage created using only HTML and CSS
+This is a simple, mobile-responsive profile created using only HTML and CSS.
+It contains two pages: home (profile) and gallery.